Chrissy Teigen Poses in Nothing but Maternity Shapewear

 Snapchat

 Chrissy Teigen gave fans an up-close look at her pregnancy style on Thursday.
-The supermodel shared a Snapchat video of her getting ready for Lip Sync Battle LIVE and wearing just her maternity shapewear.
+The supermodel shared a Snapchat video of her getting ready for Lip Sync Battle LIVE and posing in just her maternity shapewear.

 "Lip Sync Battle LIVE, baby!"
 Teigen said, covering her chest as her squad got her ready.
 "Tricks of the trade—little tape, little tape."